simeonnnabue/osticket-prereqs/README.md

 <p>
 <h3>Step 1: Connect to Your Virtual Machine with Remote Desktop</h3>

-- If you need help connecting to your virtual machine, please see my tutorial [here](https://github.com/roslyndwilliams/virtual-machine)

 <h3>Step 2: Install and Enable Internet Information Services (IIS) in Windows</h3>